US citizens returning from overseas say they are waiting hours for coronavirus screening at airports - Local News 8

 As Americans are being urged to keep their distance from one another, travelers returning on flights from Europe say they are being made to wait for hours in close quarters at US airports to get screened for coronavirus.

+Authorities have increased staff to affected airports to speed up wait times, Customs and Border Patrol Acting Commissioner Mark Morgan said in a statement released Sunday night.

+“CBP has increased staffing at all locations to process travelers impacted by the proclamation as well as refined the screening process logistics to ease impacts caused by the large volume of travelers requiring enhanced health screening,” Morgan said.
+“Implementing these measures helped reduce the wait times.”

-President Donald Trump announced restrictions on entry into the US from 26 countries in Europe on Wednesday.
-The ban went into effect at midnight on Friday, but only after the original announcement sparked chaos at European airports as Americans sought ways to return home before it went into place.
+The travel ban went into effect at midnight Friday, but only after the original announcement sparked chaos at European airports as Americans sought ways to return home before it went into place.

+American citizens and permanent residents are allowed to fly into the US but must to go through one of 13 transit airports for screening, which caused backups at some of the airports.

-Karen Rogers, a passenger returning from Paris by way of London told CNN Saturday night she had been waiting in line for at least five hours to be screened at Chicago’s O’Hare International Airport and was told she would have at least another hour to go.
+Karen Rogers, a passenger returning from Paris by way of London, had been waiting in line for at least five hours to be screened at Chicago’s O’Hare International Airport and was told she would have at least another hour to go, she said Saturday night.

 ‘Very close quarters’

-Ann Lewis Schmidt, a passenger returning from Iceland, said the process in place at O’Hare has passengers “essentially go(ing) through customs twice.”
+The process in place at O’Hare has passengers “essentially go(ing) through customs twice,” said Ann Lewis Schmidt, a passenger returning from Iceland.

 Then they are taken to a separate line to undergo a screening and temperature check.